mschlund/FPsolve/README.md

-Overview
+FPsolve -- Overview
 ========

-This project is a proof-of-concept implementation of a fixed-point solver based on Newton's method generalized to omega-continuous semirings.
+FPsolve is a proof-of-concept implementation of a fixed-point solver based on Newton's method generalized to omega-continuous semirings.
 For some introduction about this idea, have a look at this [paper](http://www7.in.tum.de/um/bibdb/info/esparza.EKL10:newtProgAn.shtml).